Grammarsalad/B_Kits/README.md

 GIVE AN OVERVIEW OF EACH COMPONENT HERE.
 Describe them more fully below

-## Class Revisions
+# Class Revisions

-### 101-???: The Bard
+## 101-???: The Bard

 **Description**

 Also see the Performance Fatigue component in the 'extra' class modifications.
-That component was originally meant to be a part of all Bard revisions, but I decided to seperate it out as that might be too extreme of a change for some.
+That component was originally meant to be a part of all Bard revisions, but I decided to separate it out as that might be too extreme of a change for some.

-### 101: Bard: Conservative
+### 101: The Bard: Conservative Version

 This component will install the 'conservative' bard revision.
 The overall changes to the Bard class are as follows (see the revised descriptions below for more detail):